dsc-courses/dsc10-2024-fa/syllabus.md

 Score **10 points or higher for full participation credit**.
 If you earn fewer than 10 points, your participation grade will be the number of points earned out of 10.

-Score **12 points or higher to earn a bonus reward: a second quiz score dropped**.
-That is, if you score 12 or more participation points, only your best two of four quizzes will count for your grade.
+Score **12 points or higher to earn a bonus reward: a second dropped quiz, lab, or homework**.
+We will drop whichever assignment (a quiz, a lab, or a homework) that improves your grade the most.

 ---